-A new Heritage Act will be drawn up in 2013.
+A new draft Heritage Act should be submitted in autumn 2013.

 4.2.2 Heritage issues and policies

-Support and protection of monuments and cultural heritage in the Czech Republic (CR) has been the main aim of all cultural policies.
-The National Cultural Policy 2009-2014 is the same in this sense, although it focuses more on the possibilities of using the economic potential of cultural heritage.
+The support and protection of monuments and cultural heritage in the Czech Republic (CR) has been a primary aim of all cultural policies.
+This also applies to the National Cultural Policy 2009-2014, although it focuses more on the possibilities of making use of the economic potential of cultural heritage.
 In Objective 1 – Using the benefits of the arts and cultural heritage and associated creativity to increase competitive strength in other areas and activities, there is an undertaking to implement a system of utilising the potential of non-material monuments in cultural and tourism services with higher added value.
-The Ministry of Culture (MC) wants to elaborate a methodology and system of support in co-operation with the Ministry for Regional Development, regions and municipalities.
+The Ministry of Culture (MC) wants to elaborate a methodology and system of support in cooperation with the Ministry for Regional Development and the regions and municipalities.
 Implementing progressive forms of management and information and communication technologies as well as mechanisms allowing more regular use of services by families, for instance, will be part of the programme too.

-The whole of Objective 3 of the National Cultural Policy – Providing direct and indirect support to maintain existing cultural values and creating new values – is dedicated to cultural heritage.
-The objective should be fulfilled through programmes that, for instance, create new provisions increasing the motivation of monument owners to preserve the monuments in their care, create support programmes for the preservation of small cultural landscape monuments, give greater support to the acquisition activities of museums, galleries, libraries and the National Film Archive, accelerate the process of the digitisation of cultural content or create conditions for the permanent preservation and accessibility of digital documents as important parts of cultural heritage.
+Objective 3 of the National Cultural Policy – Providing direct and indirect support to maintain existing cultural values and creating new values – is entirely dedicated to cultural heritage.
+The objective is intended to be fulfilled through programmes that, for instance, create new provisions that increase the motivation of monument owners to preserve the monuments in their care, create support programmes for the preservation of small cultural landscape monuments, give greater support to the acquisition activities of museums, galleries, libraries and the National Film Archive, accelerate the process of the digitisation of cultural content, or create conditions for the permanent preservation and accessibility of digital documents as important parts of cultural heritage.

-The Ministry manages the unique database of museum-like collections that has slowly become the "virtual exhibition of Czech museology" (http://ces.mkcr.cz).
-An oral description of more than two and a half thousand objects is complemented by visuals including photographs of objects, images of depositaries, laboratories etc. Registration in this database is a precondition for applying for some grants from the "Integrated System of Movable Cultural Heritage Protection".
+The Ministry operates a unique database on museum-like collections that has slowly become a "virtual exhibition of Czech museology" (http://ces.mkcr.cz).
+An oral description of more than two and a half thousand objects is complemented by visuals, including photographs of objects, images of depositaries, laboratories etc. Registration in this database is a precondition for applying for some grants from the "Integrated System of Movable Cultural Heritage Protection".